Blizzard (Marvel Comics): Donald Gill

 With the Avengers disbanded, the Beetle (now known as MACH-IV) decided to form a new group of Thunderbolts.
 Like the original Thunderbolts, they were former villains seeking redemption for their crimes as superheroes.
 Gill was one of the first members invited to join by MACH-IV, and he agreed.
 However, he lacked confidence despite his desire to help people.
 As a Thunderbolt, Blizzard fought several enemies, including Fathom Five, the Wrecking Crew, and the Purple Man.

-Blizzard and fellow Thunderbolt the Speed Demon became close friends.
+Blizzard and fellow Thunderbolt member Speed Demon became close friends.
 When the Speed Demon tried to commit crimes with the Shocker, Blizzard convinced him to use his former Whizzer outfit and a tracking device.
 Angry with Blizzard, the Speed Demon tied him upside-down and naked on a bridge.
 Although doubting his status as a superhero and feeling hopeless, Blizzard gained strength from the others (especially Songbird, who insulted him and dismissed him from the group when she became its leader).

-Baron Zemo, forming a group to fight Songbird's Thunderbolts, recruited Blizzard (who spent his days in bars after his firing by Songbird).
+Helmut Zemo, forming a group to fight Songbird's Thunderbolts, recruited Blizzard (who spent his days in bars after his firing by Songbird).
 His new teammate, the Fixer, enhanced Blizzard's abilities.
 He battled the Thunderbolts; the groups were soon assimilated, and Blizzard helped them against the U-Foes during the Civil War.
 Against the Overmind, Blizzard proved himself to his teammates by shielding them (and Songbird).

 In the final battle against the Grandmaster, Blizzard's suit was destroyed after the Wellspring energy was released and he was pardoned for his past crimes.

 Blizzard later appeared as an inmate at the Raft.

-Blizzard later aligns himself with Iron Man, Zeke Stane, Whirlwind, and the Living Laser against the Mandarin but is defeated by the Mandarin's forces.
+Blizzard later aligns himself with Iron Man, Zeke Stane, Whirlwind, and the Living Laser against the Mandarin, but is defeated by the Mandarin's forces.